 Completion or concurrent enrollment in STAT 1 strongly advised.
+C-ID SOCI 120

 Covers basic issues in the design and implementation of social science research.
 Topics covered include the scientific method, ethics, research design, basic descriptive and inferential statistics, and qualitative and quantitative methodologies.
+Student will conduct original research projects.
+Completion of or concurrent enrollment in STAT 1 is recommended.
 (L, M, C)